Bioinstrumentation: Pacemakers

 A pacemaker is implanted to monitor the patient's heartbeat and send electrical pulses to regulate it when it is too slow.
 Electrodes send electrical pulses to the chambers of the heart which allow the heart to contract and pump blood.
 Pacemakers are for those who have damaged hearts or hearts that are not working properly.
 The normal electrical conduction of the heart allows impulses that are generated by the SA node to stimulate the cardiac muscle which then contracts.
 It is the ordered stimulation of the muscle that allows efficient contraction of the heart, pumping blood throughout our body.
 If the natural pacemaker malfunctions, abnormal heartbeats occur which can be very serious and even lead to death.

+Blood sugar monitoring

+A continuous blood sugar monitor is used by nearly all Type 1 Diabetics and select Type 2 Diabetics The monitor is applied on the skin of the patient and inserts a thin metal wire into the bloodstream.
+At the end, this wire contains enzymes to take a small blood sample which uses NAD+ to oxidize glucose into gluconolactone and NAD+ into NADH.
+This NADH then breaks down in the blood into NAD+, a H+ ion, and two floating electrons which create a small signal, approximately 1 mV, sensed by the wire and displayed by the device the transmitter is connected to.
+One of the largest issues in developing these blood sugar monitors is filtering and amplifying the minuscule signal from these reactions, as only a small volume of blood can is sampled at once.
+This means only a small amount of voltage is produced, and throughout the body, there are many more electrical signals being tossed around.
+To filter this signal, the circuitry utilizes protection diodes, which are filters using resistors and capacitors to rid the system of large signals using zener diodes.
+Once the large signals are filtered, various operational amplifiers are used to strengthen the signal so digital temperature, analog temperature, and comparator sensors can be used to report the actual blood sugar of the patient.